caowenhan/hhuthesis/README.md

 - Presentation of theses and dissertations[GB/T 7713.1-2006]
 - Information and documention—Rules for bibliographic references and citations to information resources[GB/T 7714-2015]
 - Numbering of divisions and subdivisions in scientific and technical documents[CY/T 35-2001]
-- Rules of Hohai University for the format of doctoral & master's dissertations
+- Rules of Hohai University for the format of doctoral & master's dissertations[Released on Sep.
+29, 2020]

 ### Warnings
 1. `hhuthesis` has NOT been reviewed and authorized by the relevant department of the institute.
 Please consider carefully before using it.
-2. `hhuthesis` is still being updated.
+2. `hhuthesis` is still being updated irregularly.
 As you use it, make sure it is the latest version.
 3. Any problem of format censorship casused by the use of `hhuthsis` will NOT be concerned by the template author.

 ### Contributing